GroundhogLighting/Groundhog/Readme.md

 **Contact:** gmolina1@uc.cl

-## Suport scripts
-In [THIS REPOSITORY](https://github.com/IGD-Labs/GroundhogScripts) you will find support scripts for performing some tasks automatically in Linux computers or just outside of SketchUp.

 ## Groundhog philosophy
 The idea here is that people help on everything.
 From fixing the web-page and its tutorials, to enhancing the source code and proposing new ideas on what to add,